paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 ## Why the Consulting Mindset Matters for Your Career

 Success in today's tech job market requires more than technical skills.
 It demands strategic thinking, adaptability, and thoughtful planning.
-Adopting a user experience (UX) consultant mindset enables you to approach your career challenges strategically, creating actionable solutions for success.
+Adopting the mindset of an **independent user experience (UX) consultant** enables you to approach your career challenges strategically, creating actionable solutions for success.

 ## Embracing the Consulting Mindset